 - Attend ONE of the following sessions:

-- Plenary Session (Wednesday, November 9 from 1 to 3 PM)
+- Plenary Session (Wednesday, October 11 from 10 AM to Noon)

 - Attend ONE Section or SIG Symposium*